-And hence the idea of a diary rather than the back of an envelope.
+And hence the idea of a To Do Diary rather than the back of an envelope.
 Here is a page layout that allows you follow all three of the above principles.

 A5 diary page:

 TIMED ENGAGEMENTS (inc timed phone calls, etc.)